damek/cs336-assignment2-systems/README.md

 # Following along

-Currently writing a twitter thread here:
+I completed this assignment!
+You can see my twitter thread while I wrote up the assignment here:

 https://x.com/damekdavis/status/1949507725626347825